 weather every drought to date without resorting to mandatory water use

 restrictions or prohibitions.
+Phoenix is built for drought.
 However, the city is prepared to establish such

 restrictions in future years if absolutely necessary to ensure the safety and

 health of our residents.
 Learn about Drought and Climate Change.

 Though Phoenix has more than an adequate supply of water in non-shortage